NancyRobertson/cadre_familial/client-instructions.md

 - Esc Esc
 - My Apps/Play Store as < yourframe >@gmail.com (A gmail account that you have created for a group of devices)
 - no backup, no billing, Get Started
-- Install Foldder Sync Lite
+- Install Foldder Sync (version 2.9.12 at time of writing)
 - Settings/Apps/System Apps/Google Play Store/Uninstall Updates - Replace with factory version - OK
 - My Apps/Google Play Store/
-- Install DayFrame (Photos & Slideshow)
+- Install DayFrame (Photos & Slideshow) (version 31. at time of writing)

 - My Apps/Folder Sync Lite/ Allow /
 - File Manager + slideshow